Need You Now (Hot Chip song)

-"Need You Now" is a song recorded by English electronic pop band Hot Chip.
+"Need You Now" is a song by English synth-pop band Hot Chip.
 It is the second official single off their sixth studio album Why Make Sense?.
 The song was released on 1 April 2015 along with a music video, which was uploaded on the band's YouTube channel.
 It also peaked at number 70 on the Belgian Ultratip chart and at number 184 on the French Singles Chart.
 The song samples vocals from the song "I Need You Now" by Sinnamon.

 Music video

 The official music video for the song was uploaded on 1 April 2015 on the Hot Chip YouTube channel.
 It was directed by visual arts group Shynola.